Magnum Documentary Photography

-Led by Magnum photographers Stuart Franklin and Chris Steele-Perkins, and by Max Houghton, course leader of MA Photojournalism and Documentary Photography at LCC, with other Magnum Photographers, LCC tutors and industry experts as guest speakers.
+Led by award-winning Magnum photographer Stuart Franklin and Max Houghton, course leader of MA Photojournalism and Documentary Photography at LCC, with tutorial sessions by Magnum photographer Chris Steele-Perkins and Magnum nominee Sim Chi Yin.
 For tutor biographies please see below.

 It is important for you to understand where your work sits in a wider context, so it’s important to learn about the history of both photography and art in general, as well as some contemporary photographic theory so you can engage in the debates with some confidence.
 These days, more than ever before, it’s important to be able to discuss your work and your ideas eloquently.

-- Lectures - led by Magnum photographers and LCC staff
+- Lectures led by Magnum photographers and staff, industry experts and LCC faculty

-- Critique – individually and in groups, looking at technique, subject and personal voice
+- Critique individually and in groups with a focus on technique, subject and personal voice

-- Editing and production - learning how editing, sequencing and design can reveal narrative
+- Editing and production: learn how editing, sequencing and design can reveal narrative and meaning

-- Learning how to pitch and present your work
+- How to present and pitch your work to clients

 By the end of this course you should be able to: